 Business trends are continually changing in the IT-industry.
 This is why developers all over the world go agile.
 They need to stay flexible to cope with market volatility.
-Information technology segment evolves at the insane speed, and countless promising startups fail before the actual launch.
+The information technology segment evolves at an insane speed, and countless promising startups fail before the actual launch.
 They simply don’t manage to keep their head above the water with the current market demand trend.

 Such startups need a tool to verify their business ideas.
 They need to find out whether their concepts are successful or not before too many resources are spent.
 They need a minimum viable product.